Fran-Ponton/ScopeTracker-CaseStudy/README.md

 ## Overview

-**Problem.** A two-founder consultancy that ships software to SMBs needs to track projects across the Lean MVP Cycle stages, capture real hours per task, record scope changes with commercial context, and produce reports for internal use.
+**Problem.** An early-stage software consultancy co-founded by two partners that ships software to SMBs needs to track projects across the Lean MVP Cycle stages, capture real hours per task, record scope changes with commercial context, and produce reports for internal use.
 Off-the-shelf tools either did not fit the workflow or required commercial information to live in a billing system the consultancy did not want to run.

 **Users.** Two founders (Owner role), plus room for additional Members and Contributors per project.
 Client-facing role deferred to a future phase.